 This section has grown to be by far the largest part of our website.
 It aims to give an introduction and guide - not to all the species found in gardens - but to all the major groups of species.
-Some popular garden-living groups, such as butterflies, birds and bees, are well covered on the web, and we will not give much space to these, but instead provide links and guides to these already excellent sources.
 There is a lot of information on garden wildlife in general on the RHS/Wildlife Trust website Wild about Gardens

 .
 You can also find a list of useful books and leaflets on garden wildlife through our Finding out More page

 We are concentrating here on the smaller and less charismatic fauna and flora of gardens, especially the insects, of which Dr Jennifer Owen

 species in her modest Leicester garden.
 Her work allows us to estimate that more than 8,000 insect species